 - individual tag test should be wireless;

-- test may be performed on trays with a large quantity of other tags in close proximity;
+- test may be performed on trays with a large number of other tags in close proximity;

 - the production flow cannot be slowed down.

 The Voyantic solution is to utilize Tagsurance RFID tester together with the Snoop Pro near field coupling element.
-This enables accurate READ sensitivity test for the complete dipole tag structure with excellent correlation to far field performance.
+This enables accurate READ sensitivity tests for the complete dipole tag structure with excellent correlation to far-field performance.

-RF testing used to be one of the bottlenecks in the tyre tag production process, however, the sophisticated test features of the Tagsurance tester mean that the slowest processes are the mechanical ones.
+RF testing used to be one of the bottlenecks in the tire tag production process.
+However, the sophisticated test features of the Tagsurance tester mean that the slowest processes are the mechanical ones.

 Please read of our testing solution in more detail from our customer case study Michelin – Tire Tags with Consistent Quality!

 Industry-Wide ISO Standards in the Horizon

 The industry is currently waiting for the work group to finalize following standards, like

 - ISO/CD 20909, Radio frequency identification [RFID] tyre tags